 10. Keep growing and developing.

 The rate of change in the world today means that every year, more and more of what we've previously learned becomes obsolete.
 Keep up-to-date with the latest research and development in the field.
-Attend coaching conferences, watch webcasts, subscribe to literature and web feeds.
-The GrowingCoaches Blog is one option available to keep coaching top-of-mind.
+Attend coaching conferences, watch webcasts, subscribe to literature and web feeds. ( Subscribe to our Blog at XLTeamwork.com to keep coaching and teamwork top-of-mind.)

 © Rights Reserved but extended to others upon email request.
 Feel free to forward this article to as many colleagues or associates as you wish..